 Consider the cost and benefits of retaking a class.
 If you learned a great deal in the class, but your grade doesn't reflect that, take the C+ and move on.
 If you really felt that you didn't learn what you were supposed to, it might be personally beneficial to retake it.
 If you can afford the tuition and the time, that is.
-Notice I said PERSONALLY beneficial right?
-That's because AMCAS calculates your GPA differently than your university probably does.
-So when you retake a class, AMCAS adds BOTH grades in rather than replacing your grade.
-So if you earned a C and an "A" in a four credit class, four credits of A and four credits of C go into your GPA for AMCAS, but at your university they probably only add in four credits of A and erase/replace the C. Retaking classes isn't an effective way of raising your GPA.
+Notice I said personally beneficial right?
+That's because the AMCAS application calculates your GPA differently than your university probably does.
+So when you retake a class, the AMCAS system adds both grades in rather than replacing your grade.
+So if you earned a C and an A in a four credit class, four credits of A and four credits of C go into your GPA for AMCAS, but at your university they probably only add in four credits of A and erase or replace the C. Retaking classes isn't an effective way of raising your GPA.
 Another option, if you don't want to retake but still feel there were things you missed, is to talk to the professor and ask to audit the class if you have time.
 This is a no pressure way to pick up some things you missed.

 Damage control.
 Consider taking another class in the same or a similar area to show that you have challenged yourself and mastered the knowledge and skills in that area, if you feel it is important to do so.
 If your C+ is an anomaly, which your GPA suggests, harvest the lessons (whatever they may be) from this experience and save your tuition money.

 If you still have another year of school, be sure to finish the year strong so the C+ will seem rare.
 It is important to finish undergrad strong because you anticipate starting another four years of medical school, so committees will want to be sure you are up for it.